Last Updated on July 4, 2026 by Daniel Globe

 - If you spot any red embers, keep dousing them with water until they’re completely submerged.

-- Conduct a heat test by holding your hand close to the ashes to verify they aren’t too hot before leaving.
+- Mix the wet ashes and soil together, and do a final heat check by holding your hand close to the ashes before leaving.

 Understanding Local Regulations

-Before you light your campfire, it’s essential to understand local regulations regarding fire safety.
-Many campgrounds require you to keep a minimum distance of 15 feet from tents and other flammable materials.
-Always check for specific guidelines and restrictions, especially during high fire danger seasons, to guarantee a safe camping experience.
+Before you light your campfire, understand local regulations regarding fire safety.
+Many campgrounds require a minimum distance of 15 feet from tents and other flammable materials, and some require more.
+Always check specific guidelines and restrictions, especially during high fire danger seasons.

 Campground Fire Guidelines

-- Maintain at least 15 feet of distance between your campfire and tents.
+- Maintain at least 15 feet — up to 25 feet where possible — between your campfire and tents.

-- Check local campground regulations, as some may require a greater distance.
+- Check local campground regulations, as some require greater distances.

-- Use designated fire rings or pits to contain your fire safely.
+- Use designated fire rings or pits to contain your fire.

-- Consult campground hosts or park rangers for current fire safety guidelines.
+- Consult campground hosts or park rangers for current fire safety guidelines and burn ban status.

 Local Fire Restrictions

-When planning a camping trip, checking local fire restrictions is vital, as regulations can vary widely depending on the location and current environmental conditions.
-Always consult campground or park websites for specific local guidelines, as they can differ considerably across regions.
-Be aware of any active fire bans or wildfire warnings, particularly during dry or windy conditions, which may prohibit campfires altogether.
-To guarantee compliance, consult local authorities or camp hosts for clarification on fire safety rules and designated fire pit locations.
-Familiarizing yourself with state-specific fire safety laws is essential for a safe camping experience, helping you enjoy the freedom of the outdoors while respecting the environment and minimizing fire hazards.
-Stay informed and safe!
+When planning a camping trip, checking local fire restrictions matters, since regulations vary by location and current conditions.
+Consult campground or park websites for specific guidelines, and watch for active fire bans or wildfire warnings during dry or windy conditions, which may prohibit campfires altogether.
+Familiarizing yourself with state-specific fire safety rules helps you enjoy the outdoors while minimizing fire hazards.

 Safety Distance Requirements